Artemsuprun/Texitor-Text-Editor/README.md

 ## Overview

-This project is a simple text editor built with a python library called Tkinter.
+This project is a simple text editor built with Tkinter, a python library.
 The program's name is Texitor, and it provides many of the basic controls and key bindings you'd expect from a lightweight editor.
 I've made this program just to gain hands-on experience with GUI design, event handling, and state management in the Tkinter Python library.

 ## Features